rougier/from-python-to-numpy/06-custom-vectorization.rst

 Conclusion
 ----------

-As explained on the Numpy website, NumPy is the fundamental package for scientific computing with Python.
-However, as illustrated in this chaper, the usage of Numpy strength goes far beyond a mere *multi-dimensional container of generic data*.
-Using ndarray as a private property in one case (`TypedList`) or directly subclassing the ndarray class (`GPUData`) to keep track of memory in another case , we've seen how it is possible to extend Numpy capabilities to suit very specific needs.
-The limit if your imagination and your experience.
+As explained on the numpy website, numpy is the fundamental package for scientific computing with Python.
+However, as illustrated in this chapter, the usage of numpy strengths goes far beyond a mere *multi-dimensional container of generic data*.
+Using `ndarray` as a private property in one case (`TypedList`) or directly subclassing the `ndarray` class (`GPUData`) to keep track of memory in another case, we've seen how it is possible to extend numpy's capabilities to suit very specific needs.
+The limit is only your imagination and your experience.